cla-cif/english-with-claudia/README.md

 ![Landing page](https://github.com/cla-cif/english-with-claudia/blob/main/screenshot/landing-page.jpeg)

+## User Experience (UX)

+-   ### User stories

+    -   #### First Time Visitor Goals

+        1. As a First Time Visitor, I want to understand if the services are right for me.
+        2. As a First Time impaired visitor, I want to be able to easily navigate throughout the site to find content, find sufficient contrast ratio, find suitable colours,   find animations disabled.
+        3. As a First Time Visitor, I might want to find out more about the service on social media.
+        4. As a First Time Visitor, I want to get in touch with the organisation easily, quickly and effectively.

+    -   #### Returning Visitor Goals

+        1. As a Returning Visitor, I want to find information, prices, conditions and timetables always up-to-date.
+        2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+        3. As a Returning Visitor, I want to find community links.

-## Wireframes
+-   ### Wireframes

 The page was conceived with an intuitive layout, accessible, easy to browse, with the striclty necessary information and less-invasive pictures.
 [Balsamiq](https://balsamiq.com/) was used to get "ideas on paper".

 [Main page Wireframe](https://github.com/cla-cif/english-with-claudia/blob/main/screenshot/index-wireframe.png)

-## Design
+-  ### Design

 - __Colours__
         -   The two main colours used are orange and white.
 Orange was chosen because it's an energetic and attention-grabbing colour as psychologists suggest [here](https://www.verywellmind.com/the-color-psychology-of-orange-2795818).
-White was chosen for better contrast ratio between background and text.
+White was chosen for an optimal contrast ratio between background and text.
 - __Typography__
-        -   Oswald for headings and Nunito for paragraphs and other elements, paired as suggested by Google Fonts.
+        -   'Oswald' for headings and 'Nunito' for paragraphs and other elements, paired as suggested by Google Fonts.
 - __Images__
         -   The images are simple and inviting.
 All of them have an alt text to maximise accessibility.